IlluzyonistCode/SawWolvesville/story/cannibal/4-years-ago.md

 *12:30*.

 Third class was canceled.
 All the students stood in the hallway, waiting for the next one to start.
-Vitaly was also standing there, at the window sill, with his best friend Nikolai.
+Vitaly was also standing there, at the window sill, with his best friend Nicholas.

 — Let's find something in Play Market, — he suggested me.

 — Good idea! — I replied.

-Nikolai opened the program and went to the top downloads section.
+Nicholas opened the program and went to the top downloads section.
 Leafing through the list of games and checking some of them, he stopped on one.

 — Soul Knight.
 What do you think? — He showed me the phone.